pryv/example-app-react-native/README.md

 yarn web (in /app/PryvReactNative directory)
 ```
 Solving the CORS issue (in /app/PryvReactNative directory inside the container). localhost:<port> parameter
 represents the port that you will see after launching `yarn web`.
+This step will proxy
+`localhost:<port>` to `https://l.rec.la:4443/` so you can open now `https://l.rec.la:4443/`
+in your browser.
 ```
 ./node_modules/rec-la/bin/proxy.js localhost:<port>
 ```